 Fiscal policy occasionally runs contrary to monetary policy, especially during times of great economic uncertainty.
 After an economic downturn occurs, central banks often try to stimulate the economy by making capital more accessible to consumers and businesses.
-Fiscal policy might take a different approach by reining in government spending and increasing taxes, which can actually hurt business and consumer spending and offset any pro-growth effects.
+A fiscal policy might take a different approach by reining in government spending and increasing taxes, which can actually hurt business and consumer spending and offset any pro-growth effects.

 Governments may take these actions to improve public finances or meet the demands of international banks and creditors.
 For instance, Greece was forced to undergo fiscal austerity by its European creditors, which ended up dramatically slowing its growth rates.
-This ran contrary to — and ultimately canceled out — the European Central Bank’s low-interest rate policy that was attempting to stimulate growth in the Eurozone.
+This ran contrary to — and ultimately canceled out — the European Central Bank’s low-interest-rate policy that was attempting to stimulate growth in the Eurozone.